AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 -   Network:
     -   Provides an ultra-high packet forwarding rate.
     -   Provides high network performance based on large computing capacity.
--   Suitable for the following scenarios:
+-   Applies to the following scenarios:
     -   Video encoding and decoding
     -   Scenarios where large volumes of packets are received and transmitted
     -   Websites and application servers